 Healthy kidneys filter waste from your blood and hang on to the healthy components, including proteins such as albumin.
 Kidney damage can cause proteins to leak through your kidneys and exit your body in your urine.
 Albumin (al-BYOO-min) is one of the first proteins to leak when kidneys become damaged.

-Microalbumin tests are recommended for people with an increased risk of kidney disease, such as those with type 1 diabetes, type 2 diabetes or high blood pressure.
+Microalbumin tests are recommended for people with an increased risk of kidney disease, such as those with diabetes or high blood pressure.

 Products & Services